 The Final Rule continues to require the parties to have in place a written business associate agreement for compliance.
 The Final Rule also modified the required content of business associate agreements.
 Specifically, each business associate agreement must require business associates (and subcontractors) to:

 HHS has posted a sample revised business associate agreement on its website, which may be accessed here.
 Note that covered entities and business associates will likely wish to incorporate additional protections that are not included in the HHS form.

 Whether a person is a business associate is definitional, and is not dependent on the existence of a business associate agreement.

 Business Associate Agreements with Subcontractors.
 A covered entity is not required to enter into a written agreement with the subcontractor of the business associate.
 Rather, this is the obligation of the business associate making the delegation.
 This requirement to obtain a written business associate agreement extends down the chain indefinitely.

+Grandfathering.
 Recognizing covered entities’ and business associates’ concerns about the anticipated administrative burden and cost to implement the revised business associate agreement provisions, the Final Rule provides a longer transition period for certain existing agreements, as follows:

 D. Business Associate Security Rule Compliance